Directed by Joss Whedon

-- Security Cling: Cordelia cowers behind the diminutive Jonathan just as the school blows up.
+- Security Cling: Cordelia throws herself into Jonathan's arms just as the school blows up.
 According to Danny Strong, this scene was an idea of Charisma's, because she never got much screen time with him.

 - Series Fauxnale: Like the other finales, there was no guarantee of a renewal when it was written.
 Our heroes defeat a giant monster and graduate high school (the setting of the last three years) all on the same day, then walk off triumphantly into the night.
 Meanwhile, the break-up of the Buffy/Angel relationship (which had been the emotional lynchpin throughout the series until then) is cemented by him wordlessly leaving Sunnydale.